Part A – Oily and greasy waste

 The reception, collection and disposal infrastructure is financed on the “polluter-pays” principle.
 In this case the polluter, or, to be more accurate, the potential polluter, is the inland navigation waterway user.
 Waste disposal is financed by a disposal charge paid by the vessel operator during bunkering.
 Indirect financing in the form of payment linked to the supply of gasoil and GTL discourages any inappropriate disposal and is accepted by the profession.

 The disposal charge is applied uniformly in all States and to all vessels.
 When the CDNI was signed in 1996, the Contracting States agreed on a disposal charge of €7.50 per 1000 litres of zero-rated bunkered gasoil.
-This amount was first increased in 2021 (€8.50).
+This amount was first increased in 2021 (€8.50) and amounts to €10,00 in 2024.
 Paying it confers entitlement to deposit waste free of charge.

 Tools